Shanghai Composite index plunges 8.7% as market reopens

-BANGKOK (AP) — China’s Shanghai Composite index plunged 8.7% as financial markets reopened Monday amid news the outbreak of a deadly virus has spread further.
+BANGKOK (AP) — China’s Shanghai Composite index plunged 8.7% but then rebounded slightly as regulators moved to steady markets that reopened Monday from a prolonged national holiday amid news the outbreak of a deadly virus has spread further.

-Other markets also fell sharply, with Taiwan’s benchmark down 2.8%.
-The declines followed a day of bloodletting on Wall Street.
+Other Asian markets also fell sharply, with Taiwan’s benchmark initially down 2.8%.
+The declines followed a day of bloodletting Friday on Wall Street.

+After nosediving on the open, the Shanghai Composite was down 7.7% at 2,747.13, likely reflecting action by the central bank, which on Sunday announced it was injecting 1.2 trillion yuan ($173 billion) into the markets to ensure there would be enough liquidity.

-Chinese authorities reported the number of people infected by the virus first found in Wuhan has risen above 17,000 as of Sunday night.
+Chinese authorities reported Monday that the number of people infected by the virus first found in Wuhan has risen above 17,000 as of Sunday night.
 The virus has killed more than 360 people, all but one in China.

-After nosediving on the open, the Shanghai Composite was down 7.4% at 2,755.49, perhaps reflecting intervention by regulators who indicated over the weekend they were prepared to act to steady the markets.
+While shares in many sectors fell, prices for some pharmaceutical companies hit their 10% upside limit in early trading.
+Shandong Lukang Pharmaceutical, Jiangsu Sihuan Bioengineering and Harbin Pharmaceutical Group Co. were among the limit-up companies.
+Major conglomerate New Hope Group plunged to the 10% downside limit, as did Dongfang Electric Co.

 “Sentiments remain very fragile as markets dynamically try to get a sense of when containment will catch up with contagion,” Mizuho Bank said in a commentary.